Accenture/openathon-2019-angular/lab-05/README.md

 export class AppRoutingModule {}
 ```

 We see how we import the new file *auth-guard.service* (as a service) and we declare it in the *providers* property of the module (as all services).
-The AuthGuard will be the name of the class and will be which the *canActivate* will have as value to check the authorization.

-Note that we also set up the pro

-Now we will create the *auth-guard.service.ts" file inside of core folder like this:
+Now we will create the *auth-guard.service.ts" file inside of the core folder like this:

-> **_Side Note:_** We can also create the guard with *ng g guard  [nameOfGuard]* cli command but this time we will do from the beginning.
+> **_Side Note:_** We can also create the guard with *ng g guard  [nameOfGuard]* cli command but this time we will do it from scratch.

 ```javascript
 import { Injectable } from '@angular/core';